College Research Associates

 - A single PDF document which includes the curriculum vitae for each applicant (2 pages max).

-- A single PDF document describing the research project for which they are currently funded, of not more than 500 words (excluding references, footnotes, endnotes, and diagrams) written so as to be intelligible to non-specialists.
+- A single PDF document describing the research project for which they are currently funded, of not more than 500 words (excluding references, footnotes, endnotes, and diagrams) written to be intelligible to non-specialists.

-- A single PDF document describing the research or other academic activity which they propose to undertake in King’s, of not more than 500 words (excluding references, footnotes, endnotes, and diagrams) written so as to be intelligible to non-specialists.
+- A single PDF document describing the research or other academic activity which they propose to undertake in King’s, of not more than 500 words (excluding references, footnotes, endnotes, and diagrams) written to be intelligible to non-specialists.

 - Applicants should ask a referee to submit one reference on the online system.
 It is the candidate’s responsibility to ensure that the referee submits their reference by the closing date.